marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 ### Start the Development and Middle-Tier Servers

-[TODO: configure local.json with the admin username and password]
+[TODO: configure ml-gradle with the admin username and password]

 This command will actually start two servers concurrently: